downshift-js/downshift/src/hooks/useCombobox/README.md

 This function is similar to the `getA11yStatusMessage` but it is generating a message when an item is selected.
-It is passed as props to a status updating function nested within and allows you to create your own ARIA statuses.
+It is passed as props to a status updating function nested within that allows you to create your own ARIA statuses.
 It is called when `selectedItem` changes.

 A default `getA11ySelectionMessage` function is provided.
 When an item is